Introduction

 - **Web dashboard** — create orgs, applications, and environments, and manage secrets with

 client-side encryption.
-Sign in with Google or GitHub (via Stytch).
+Sign in with Google, GitHub, or an email and password (via Stytch).

 - **CLI** (`seekrit`) — link a project directory to an environment and inject decrypted secrets